gwygonik/SquiggleDrawInkscape/README.md

 ![SquiggleDraw UI with CMYK Example](./images/ss_1.png?raw=true)

-How to use:
-1. Select the image you want to convert.
-2. Go to the top menus Extetions -> Render -> SquiggleDraw
-3. Enable Live preview check box
-4. Experiment with parameters Until you are happy with the Results
-5. Click Apply

-Features:
+### Features:
-- Control over the number of rows and Colloms
+- Control over the number of rows and columns
-- Size of a Squiggle
+- Size of the Squiggles
-- Frequency of a Squiggle
+- Frequency of the Squiggles
-- Inverting image
+- Inverting the image colors
 - Path direction:
-  - ->
+  - -> (Left-to-Right)
-  - <-
+  - <- (Right-to-Left)
-  - Connected
+  - Connected ends (Back and forth)
 - Modes:
   - Single-color mode
   - CMYK color mode